All Episodes

 No, no, we're talking about Dr. Seuss.

-And he talked about it.
+Right, and he talked about it.

-Dr. Zeuss evolved in those books.
+Dr. Seuss evolved in those books.

 First and last name.

-I'm gonna go talk to that person.
+I want to go talk to that person.

 All right, Professor, there's a question, sir.

-Anyone who reads a book that reinforces a narrative that the way to move forward is to adopt a colorblind society, that hurts many children.
+Anybody who reads a book that reinforces a narrative that the way to move forward is to adopt a colorblind society, that hurts many children.

 I can give you the names of many.

-It's not about giving the name of children, it's about giving the name of community.
+It's about giving the name of community.

-When you have teachers in school who use books like this and can't talk about structural racism that may affect the issues that may have these kids being challenged in school in the first place, look at their anthesis fairies with the COVID vaccine and how that's been exploited.
+When you have teachers in school who use books like this and can't talk about structural racism that may affect the issues that may have these kids being challenged in school in the first place, look at their anthesis varies with the COVID vaccine and how that's been exploited.

-I mean, come on, seriously?
+I mean, come on, seriously.

 You want to talk about research?